hmchou56/centra8/centra5/travel.md

 In the meantime, please refer <a href="https://reopen.europa.eu/en">here</a> for more information.

-(Information updated on November 12, 2020)
+(Information updated on February 3, 2021)